tbennun/cudnn-training/README.md

   LearningRate = 0.000100; Batch size: 128; iterations: 10000; Classification result: 0.80% error (used 10000 images)

-(NOTE: all the classification results are the yet best found results; they're no average of a series of tests) Nesterov on 100000 iterations was yet outperforming all other tests.
-0.80% classification error.
+(NOTE: all the classification results are the yet best found results; they're no average of a series of tests; they used all different time-based seeds)
-With Adam already 0.80% classification error on only 10000 iterations reached!
+With Adam already 0.80% classification error on only 10000 iterations (batch size:128) reached!

 internal project version: nn_v36